MacksMind/whereable/README.md

   * 👍 `User.whereable('role = admin')`
   * 👎 `User.whereable('role = 1')`

+### Compatibility Notes
+Whereable works with Ruby 2.3.0 and ActiveRecord 4.1.0 or newer, but there's a conflict with Rails &lt; 4.1.6:
+* actionmailer 4.1.5 depends on mail '~> 2.5.4'
+* mail 2.5.x depends on treetop '~> 1.4.8'
+* Whereable depends on treetop '>= 1.5.1'

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.